sscollis/shoot/README.md

    so that you need to provide that (or implement another root finder)
 2. I like `zeroin` function that is publically available on Netlib and that would be trivial to implement.
-3. I have only tested the forward and adjoint solvers, not yet the nonparallel terms so please USE WITH CAUTION.
+3. I have tested the forward, adjoint solvers and nonparallel correction terms.
+See the `lns3d/test/pcyl` case for an example.

 S. Scott Collis\
 flow.physics.simulation@gmail.com